loginom/admin-guide-l10n/data-en/integrator/README.md

 # Loginom Integrator

-The platform component running as an application for Internet Information Services (IIS) and allowing for publication of the own web services.
+It is a platform component running as an application for Internet Information Services (IIS) and allowing for publication of the own web services.

 The Loginom Integrator usage allows for implementation of the solution architecture providing resilience, load balance and scaling out.